 The ELAT test format

-The ELAT requires you to write an essay on two unseen texts, comparing and contrasting them by paying close attention to the language, form, and style of the texts.
+The ELAT requires you to write an essay on two unseen texts, comparing and contrasting them in terms of language, form, and style – but also in terms of the ideas they present.

-You’ll be given a selection of six short texts all relating to the same theme.
-For example, the texts might all be about storms, or birds, or memories, or the passing of time.
-The passages will be from lots of different genres of literature.
-There will be poems, sections of novels, and scenes from plays, as you’d expect.
+You’ll be given a selection of six short texts relating to the same theme.
+The texts might be about storms, birds, fathers, or the passing of time.
+The passages could be from lots of different genres of literature: there will be poems, sections of novels, and scenes from plays.
 But there might also be extracts from works that are less obviously ‘literary’, such as history books, government reports, sermons, letters, diaries, and essays.
-The texts are usually from a wide historical range: from the late sixteenth century right up to the present day.
-You can expect to see texts from familiar and well-known authors (such as Woolf or Dickens or Shakespeare) and from less famous authors.
-You’ll then have to pick two of these texts to discuss in an essay.
-It doesn’t matter which two you pick, so long as you find them interesting and have something to say about them.

 How difficult is ELAT?

-The ELAT is not designed to be “difficult.”
-In fact, it is designed so that you can do well in it regardless of your prior knowledge.
-This is absolutely not an exam where you’ll show off how much you know.
-Rather, it is an opportunity to showcase your ability to interpret and reflect on unseen literary texts in a thoughtful, sensitive, and convincing manner.
+The ELAT is not designed to be “difficult”; in fact, it is designed so that you can do well regardless of prior knowledge.
+It is an opportunity to showcase your ability to interpret and reflect on unseen literary texts in a thoughtful, sensitive, and convincing manner.

 - the skill of reading slowly, closely, and creatively